 Emily Carlson BS '18, Sport Management

-Emily is a senior in the Sport Management program.
+Emily is a recent graduate of the Sport Management program.
 After suffering a sports ending injury in high school, she pursued a degree that fulfilled her passion for athletics.
 Through the Sport Management program at UCCS, she was able to secure a competitive internship with the San Antonio Spurs, which helped her narrow her career path to the world of sports ticketing and sales.

 Why did you choose UCCS?

 I chose UCCS because the Sport Management Program has plenty of opportunities to explore in collegiate sports and the Olympic bodies.
 Also, I really love the city.
 There is so much to do, especially the hundreds of hiking trails to explore.